Full-Form of EDI (Electronic Data Interchange)

 - Web EDI – This uses a standard internet browser for conducting EDI.

 - Mobile EDI – This is not much in use due to mobile devices or the underlying security issues with them.

 - EDI Outsourcing – This is also regarded as Managed Services, and it allows organizations to make use of external resources for managing their EDI environment daily.

 The two widely used electronic data interchange standards are American National Standards Institute/Accredited Standards Committee X12 (ANSI ASC X12) – generic, and EDI for Administration, Commerce, and Transport (EDIFACT) – generic international.

 - Standard Document Format – It is a type of standard format to which both the trading parties agree, and it does not require complicated software or hardware for accessing information.

 - Translator and Mapper – The translator is used to convert raw data into more meaningful information while the mapper is used to create conversion specifications.

 - Communication Software – It is used to transmit data and convert business documents such as invoices, purchase orders, etc. into a standard document format.

 - Communication Network offers a direct link between the buyer and the seller, who agreed upon exchanging business documents through electronic data interchange.

 - Retail Sector offers a structured way of maintaining and replenishing goods stocked at a retail outlet.

 - Manufacturing Sector – It offers a systematic way of in-time manufacturing and planning concerning material requirements.

 - Automobile Sector – It helps the automobile industry to keep its customers aware of the on-going product and pricing details throughout the purchase cycle.

 - Financial Sector – It helps the financial sector replace labor-intensive activities on collecting and dispersing payments through an electronic system.

-- Fewer Chances of Stock-Out, Cancellations, and Re-Worked Orders – It enables the companies to process business documents in real-time and full accuracy.
+- Fewer Chances of Stock-Out, Cancellations, and Re-Worked Orders – It enables the companies to process business documents in real-time and with full accuracy.
 Thus, leading to fewer chances of stock-out, cancellations, and re-worked orders.

-- Lower Costs – This helps minimize the costs of traveling, documentation, printing, storage, filing, reproduction, postage, etc.
+- Lower Costs – This helps minimize the costs of travelling, documentation, printing, storage, filing, reproduction, postage, etc.